DFE-Digital/npq-registration/app/views/api/guidance/get_started.md

 ### How to use an authentication token

-Include an authentication token in all requests to the API by adding an <code>Authorization</code> request header (not as part of the URL) in the following format:
+Include an authentication token in all requests to the API by adding an `Authorization` request header (not as part of the URL) in the following format:

 [HIGHLIGHT] <code>Authorization: Bearer {token} </code>